DavidReider/DavidReider/README.md

 # Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am <a href="https://www.linkedin.com/in/david-reider-408578165/" target="_blank">David Reider</a>!

 A Software Engineer specializing in JavaScript technologies.
-Professional experience with the technologies listed in the **toolbox** below.
+Experience with the technologies listed in the **toolbox** below.

 I create tech content, mostly about Web Development and JavaScript, **but** I also talk about other topics than coding.